lillykp/lillykp/README.md

 My names Lilly Phillips and I just graduated with a degree in Electrical Engineering from the University of Michigan.

-Excited to start work at JPMC!
+Excited to start work at JPMC!!

 <!--
 **lillykp/lillykp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.